ga-wdi-lessons/ruby-oop/readme.md

 - List two ways of defining class methods
 - Explain the different use-cases for classes and modules

 ## Framing: What is OOP?
-(10:00 - 10:10)

 Ruby is an object-oriented language.
 That means it's based on the idea that you'll build your application with objects in mind.

-An object is a collection of related attributes (aka properties) and methods (aka behavior).
+As you learned with OOJS, an object is a collection of related attributes (aka properties) and methods (aka behavior).
 You can think of an object as a little machine: it has displays you can read and buttons you can push.

 When you write an object-oriented application, the idea is that you write the blueprints for these machines, and then you write a sequence of events your users can initiate in which these machines interact with each other.

+Much of the code you see today will be very similar to what you encountered in last week's OOJS class.
+That's because classes are a concept that have been around for quite some time but only just introduced in Javascript.
+Use this pre-existing knowledge to your advantage in today's class!

-## The OOP Process
+## You Do: The OOP Process (10 minutes / 0:10)

-Putting your idea in a nutshell gives you a starting place for what those objects may be:
+We've talked quite a bit about object oriented programming as a paradigm, but we haven't talked much about how to break a problem down into object components.
+Let's try one together...

+#### Example: Tic Tac Toe

 > "Tic Tac Toe is a game where players try to get three squares in a row."